NicoHood/HoodLoader2/Readme.md

 You can use another Arduino and upload the installation sketch there and try the flash again.
 Or you can try to access the recovery options of the installation sketch if its still on the 328/2560:

-The only way to flash the MCU without Serial access is to connect a button to pin 7 to flash the HoodLoader2 or to pin 8 to flash the DFU + USB-Serial manually again.
-Therefore make sure all wires are connected properly, reset the MCU (328/2560) and short the pin (7 or 8) to ground.
+The only way to manually flash the MCU without Serial access is to connect a button to pin 7 (HoodLoader2) or to pin 8 (DFU + USB-Serial).
+Therefore make sure all wires are connected properly, reset the main MCU (328/2560) and short the pin (7 or 8) to ground and wait a few seconds.

 ### Burning via ISP (advanced)